A hierarchical Bayesian model for predicting ecological interactions using scaled evolutionary relationships: Bayesian hierarchical model for prediction of ecological interactions

 In the case of the scaling parameter \(\eta\) we assume a constant prior for simplicity and computational stability, although this could be readily modified to any subjective prior.

 The latent score is updated, given all other parameters as

 where \(\chi_0\) is an atomic measure at zero and tGumbel\(\big (\tau, 1, 0\big )\) is the zero-truncated Gumbel with density

 The adaptive Metropolis-Hastings algorithm \parencite{haario2001adaptive} within Gibbs is used to update the model parameter.
-For additional details on the model and the MCMC method sampling algorithm refer to Appendix \ref{sec:model-gener-sett}.
+For additional details on the model and the MCMC method sampling algorithm refer to Online Supplement Section \ref{sec:model-gener-sett}.

-So far, we have assumed that the information given in \(\Z\) is definite, that the observed links are presences and unobserved ones are absences.
-However, as discussed previously, we believe this will not be the case for many ecological networks.
-The next section introduces a method for dealing with such cases.